Calabi Yau algebras and weighted quiver polyhedra: Quiver polyhedra

 \subsection{Definition}

-The last ingredient we need is quiver polyhedra. \begin{definition} A \emph{quiver polyhedron} $\qpol$ is a strongly connected quiver $Q$ enriched with a 2 disjoint sets of cycles $Q^+_2$ and $Q_2^-$ and a map $\ccyc: Q_2= Q_2^+\cup Q_2^- \to \N_{>0}$ such that \begin{itemize} \item[PO] {\bf Orientability condition.} Every arrow is contained exactly once in one cycle in $Q_2^+$ and once in one in $Q_2^-$. \item[PM] {\bf Manifold condition.} The incidence graph of the cycles and arrows meeting a given vertex is connected. \end{itemize} A quiver polyhedron is called \emph{weighted} if there is a map $\ccyc: Q_2= Q_2^+\cup Q_2^- \to \N_{>0}$ such that $\forall c \in Q_2:\ccyc_c|c|>2$.
-We will use the symbol $\qpol$ to denote a weighted quiver polyhedron.
+The last ingredient we need is quiver polyhedra. \begin{definition} A \emph{quiver polyhedron} $\qpol$ is a strongly connected quiver $Q$ enriched with 2 disjoint sets of cycles $Q^+_2$ and $Q_2^-$ such that \begin{itemize} \item[PO] {\bf Orientability condition.} Every arrow is contained exactly once in one cycle in $Q_2^+$ and once in one in $Q_2^-$. \item[PM] {\bf Manifold condition.} The incidence graph of the cycles and arrows meeting a given vertex is connected. \end{itemize} A \emph{weighted quiver polyhedron} is a pair consisting of a quiver polyhedron and a map $\ccyc: Q_2= Q_2^+\cup Q_2^- \to \N_{>0}$ such that $\forall c \in Q_2:\ccyc_c|c|>2$.
+By abuse of notation, we will use the symbol $\qpol$ to denote a weighted quiver polyhedron.
 If $\ccyc$ is the constant map to $1$ we say $\qpol$ is an unweighted quiver polyhedron.

-A weighted quiver polyhedron is \emph{graded} if there is an $\carr$-charge $\carr: Q_1 \to \R_{>0}$ such that the expression $\ccyc_c\carr_c$ is the same for all cycles in $Q_2$. \end{definition} \begin{remark} Unweighted quiver polyhedra are dual to what is known as a dimer models.
-To construct the dimer model we take the dual graph with nodes $Q_2$ and edges $Q_1$. this graph is bipartite ($Q_2=Q_2^+ \sqcup Q_2^-$) and can be drawn on a compact surface by lemma \ref{comsurf}. \end{remark} \begin{remark} Not every weighted quiver polyhedron can be given a grading.
-In \cite{broomhead}[Remark 2.3.5] a combinatorial condition is given for this to be true in the case of trivially weighted quiver polyhedra.
+A weighted quiver polyhedron is \emph{positively graded} if there is an $\carr$-charge $\carr: Q_1 \to \R_{>0}$ such that the expression $\ccyc_c\carr_c$ is the same for all cycles in $Q_2$. \end{definition} \begin{remark} For a number of examples of quiver polyhedra we refer to section \ref{examples}.
+There we also discuss the connection with dimer models. \end{remark} \begin{remark} Not every weighted quiver polyhedron can be given a grading.
+In \cite{broomhead}[Remark 2.3.5] a combinatorial condition is given for this to be true in the case of unweighted quiver polyhedra.
 At the end of this section we will state this condition for weighted quiver polyhedra.

 The grading that one can assign to a weighted quiver polyhedron is also far from unique, however the algebraic properties that we will discuss further on do not depend on it.
 They depend merely on the existence of a grading. \end{remark}